ELalkovski/Software-University/Programming Fundamentals Course on C#/Data Types and Variables exercises/Practice Floating point Numbers/README.txt

-﻿This program assigns character and string values to variables.
+﻿This program assigns floating point values to variables.